elesto-dao/elesto/docs/Networks/testnet.md

 ```

-### Sync the node
+### Sync the Node

-After starting the junod daemon, the chain will begin to sync to the network.
-The time to sync to the network will vary depending on your setup, but could take a very long time.
+After starting the `elestod` daemon, the chain begins to sync to the network.
+The time to sync to the network varies, depending on your setup, but plan accordingly that the sync process could take a very long time.
 To query the status of your node:

 ```shell
 # Query via the RPC (default port: 26657)
 curl http://localhost:26657/status | jq .result.sync_info.catching_up
 ```

-If this command returns true then your node is still catching up.
-If it returns `false` then your node has caught up to the network current block and you are safe to proceed to upgrade to a validator node.
+- If this command returns true, then your node is still catching up.
+Continue to wait.
+- If this command returns `false`, then your node has caught up to the network's current block.
+You are safe to proceed with upgrading a validator node.

 > TODO: state-sync and backups